-In recent years, I have been asked to give public presentations, open exhibitions and speak on discussion panels.
+In recent years, I have been asked to give public talks, to open exhibitions and speak on discussion panels.
+Here are some of my recent public engagements:

 International Women’s Day at the Stanley Athenaeum